efang5/cse15l-lab-reports/LabReport5.md

 javac Sanctuary.java
 ```
 <br>A description of what to edit to fix the bug
-Delete the extra curly bracket on line 132 of Sanctuary.java.
+<br>Delete the extra curly bracket on line 132 of Sanctuary.java.

 ## Part 2
 I learned how to use java jdb to stop at a certain point and get the local variables at that point.
 You use ```Javac -g *.java(self expand)``` so that you will be able to access the local variables.
 Create the jdb with ```jdb MainClass(Main.java in this case)```